 - Boring Releases – Long release cycles are scary and risky.
 Frequent releases are less scary, less risky and easy.
 They become routine and boring.
 Q: How often are you releasing to Production?
 Are your releases scary or are they boring?

 - Decoupled Releases and CI/CD Reduces Cycle Time – Spotify focused on changing the architecture to decouple dependencies and make releases easier.
 Dependencies are reduced and teams can release to production independent of each other.
 Spotify has also invested heavily in continuous delivery to automate getting code to production in minutes, not days or weeks.
 Q: On average, how long does it take to get from a changed line of code to that code live in production?
 Do you measure and track this?

 - Trust and the Self-Service Model – Spotify empowers and trusts people so that where possible, teams make decisions that involve risks.
 Kniberg uses the example of the difference in control between a roundabout and a typical traffic light.
 Where possible, Spotify trusts and supports people and doesn’t try to control them because they believe that most people are doing what is best for the organization.
 Q: What is the level of trust you place on your employees and teams?
-Are they empowered with opportunities for self-service (e.g. setting up new environments), or are their checks and balances and delays due to waiting for decisions/approvals that slow them down?
+Are they empowered with opportunities for self-service (e.g. setting up new environments), or are there checks and balances and delays due to waiting for decisions/approvals that slow them down?